 Early Bird Rates for Family Camp 2014

 For the last few summers, my dear friend Jody Jennings had asked me to go to Family Camp with him up North.
 The concept of a summer camp for family was great, but the distance was just not feasible for us.
-I began to talk with friends about the idea, and over and over, people …
+I began to talk with friends about the idea, and over and over, people said they wished something like …

 READ MORE